leepike/SmartCheck/README.md

 Oh, that's confusing, and for such a simple property and small datatype!
-SmartCheck takes the output from QuickCheck and tries systematic shrinking for the one failed test-case, kind of like SmallCheck might.
+SmartCheck takes the output from QuickCheck and tries systematic shrinking for the one failed test-case, kind of like [SmallCheck](http://www.cs.york.ac.uk/fp/smallcheck/) might.
 We get the following reduced counterexample:

     *** Smart Shrinking ...
     *** Smart-shrunk value:
     D (C 0) (D (C 0) (C (-1)))

 Ok, that's some progress!
-Now SmartCheck attempt to generalize this minimal counterexample.
-SmartCheck has two generalization steps that we'll explain separately although SmartCheck combines their results in practice.
-First, SmartCheck tries to generalize values in the shrunk counterexample.
+Now SmartCheck attempt to generalize this (local) minimal counterexample.
+SmartCheck has two generalization steps that we'll explain separately although SmartCheck combines their results in practice (you can turn off each kind of generalization in the flags).
+First, SmartCheck tries to generalize *values* in the shrunk counterexample.
 SmartCheck returns

     *** Extrapolating values ...